brentd09/AZ040Labs/PowerShell-Lab-09.md

 > Do not use name Admin for administrator.
 > The username could be: admin1234 and make sure the password is long and is a complex one like: Azure1234Pa$$

-2. In the Windows PowerShell window, enter the following command to define the VM parameters, and then select Enter.
-Replace yourname with your real name:
+2. In the Windows PowerShell window, enter the following command to define the VM parameters, and then select Enter:

    ```PowerShell
    $vmParams = @{